Sound is a type of energy. Sound travels in the form of wave from one place to another.

-ELECTROMAGNETIC WAVE: Wave that requires no medium to propagate is called Electromagnetic wave.
-For example; light wave.
+Wave that requires no medium for propagation is called electromagnetic wave.
+For example: light wave.
 Light can also travel through vacuum.

-MECHANICAL WAVE: Wave that requires medium to propagate is called Mechanical Wave.
-For example - sound wave.
+Wave that requires a medium for propagation is called mechanical Wave.
+For example: sound wave.
 Sound cannot travel in the absence of a medium.

 On the basis of direction of propagation, waves can be divided into two types, viz. transverse wave and longitudinal wave.